GenesisCoast/embedded-yaml-docs/README.md

 # Installation

-Currently this CLI only supports Jinja2 `2.x.x`.
+Currently this CLI does not support Jinja v3.
 A fix for other versions of Jinja2 will be released with the new CLI version.

-You can make sure you have the correct version of Jinja2 installed by running the following command, prior to installing the CLI.
+You can make sure you have the correct version of Jinja installed, by running the following command prior to installing the CLI.

 ```
 pip3 install "Jinja2>=2.11.2,<3.0.0"